Indian shares gain on auto, tech boost; Cipla rises

 Markets have struggled for momentum this week after briefly scaling record highs on the back of declining COVID-19 cases, easing of pandemic-induced restrictions and a surge in vaccinations.

-The Nifty IT index (.NIFTYIT) added 0.48%.
-IT majors Tata Consultancy Services (TCS.NS) and Infosys (INFY.NS) will be kicking off India's first-quarter earnings season over the next few weeks.
+The Nifty IT index added 0.48%.
+IT majors Tata Consultancy Services and Infosys will be kicking off India’s first-quarter earnings season over the next few weeks.

-Cipla (CIPL.NS) rose as much as 1.8%.
-The drugmaker has received regulatory approval to distribute partner Moderna's (MRNA.O) COVID-19 vaccine in India, a senior government official said on Tuesday. read more
+Cipla rose as much as 1.8%.
+The drugmaker has received regulatory approval to distribute partner Moderna’s COVID-19 vaccine in India, a senior government official said on Tuesday.

-Conglomerate Reliance Industries (RELI.NS) rose 0.3%.
-The company has signed an agreement with Abu Dhabi National Oil Co to build a multi-billion-dollar chemical project in Ruwais. read more
+Conglomerate Reliance Industries rose 0.3%.
+The company has signed an agreement with Abu Dhabi National Oil Co to build a multi-billion-dollar chemical project in Ruwais.

 Our Standards: The Thomson Reuters Trust Principles.